-I felt an intense draw to come here to Queenstown, not just for the practical reasons to reduce my mental health issues, but drawn here in an instinctive way—a way that I felt I needed to be here—as if it were vital for my life journey.
+I felt an intense draw to come here, not just for the practical reasons of affordable housing and to reduce my mental health issues, but drawn here in an instinctive way—a way that I felt I needed to be here—as if it were vital for my life journey.

 There is something magnificent about the West Coast and something remarkable about the energy of Queenstown.

 Out here on the edge of the world, time and distance seem to take on new meaning.

 Queenstown is a town with a fascinating mining history and a growing art community.
 The town is nestled within a hilly and mountainous landscape surrounded by wild temperate rain forest.
 It’s isolated and remote out here, and the weather could be described as intense, unpredictable, heavy, and at times depressing—it does rain a lot.

 The energy and history of this place is an inspiring kind of tenaciousness—raw, truthful, unflinching—a place of extremes, a place to lose yourself, a place to find yourself.

 There is an intensity of character about the people here and those of us who felt drawn to live here, a need perhaps for a place that mirrors and reflects each of our own individual struggles and experiences, a place where we feel we belong, where we are accepted as we are—flawed, imperfect, and human.